What are Lisps: Causes, Types, and Treatment

 Some of the most common causes of a lisp in children include:

-Different Types of Lisp
+Different Types of Lisps

 Interdental Lisp: This occurs when a child thrusts their tongue between the teeth while articulating ‘s’ and ‘z’ sounds, which makes the sounds resemble a ‘th.’